tsunami416604/azure-docs.hu-hu/articles/active-directory/authentication/howto-mfa-getstarted.md

 # Disable MFA for all users, keeping their MFA methods intact
 Get-MsolUser -All | Disable-MFA -KeepMethods

-# Enforce MFA for all users
-Get-MsolUser -All | Set-MfaState -State Enforced

 # Wrapper to disable MFA with the option to keep the MFA methods (to avoid having to proof-up again later)
 function Disable-MFA {